Anthony Joshua: Personal life

 Joshua has expressed an interest in chess as well as reading as a way to reinforce his boxing and tactical abilities.
 He was a bricklayer before taking up boxing full-time.

 In 2009, Joshua was put on remand in Reading Prison for what he describes as "fighting and other crazy stuff."
 He was made to wear an electronic tag on his ankle when released.

 In March 2011, Joshua was pulled over by the police for speeding in Colindale, North London.
 He was found with eight ounces (226.8 grams) of herbal cannabis hidden in a sports bag in his Mercedes-Benz.
 He was charged with possession with intent to supply a class B drug, an offence that carries a maximum 14-year sentence.
 Joshua was suspended from the GB Boxing squad and was sentenced to a 12-month community order and 100 hours' unpaid work after pleading guilty at crown court.

 Joshua previously stated in 2012 that he does not support a football team, but when asked in an interview in 2017, he said that although he supports his local team Watford F.C., his "overall favourite" team was Real Madrid C.F. because of Cristiano Ronaldo, as Ronaldo was a Real Madrid player at the time.
 In the same interview, he also described English footballer Troy Deeney, who he met by chance at a local barbershop in his hometown Watford, as his "good friend".

 In an interview with iFL TV in July 2014, Joshua named Muhammad Ali, Mike Tyson, Larry Holmes, Lennox Lewis, and Evander Holyfield as his top five greatest heavyweight boxers of all-time.

 Joshua fathered a son named Joseph "JJ" Joshua, with dance teacher Nicole Osbourne, in 2015.

 In 2020, Joshua spoke about his positive relationship with his longtime promoter Eddie Hearn, who has promoted him since his professional debut in 2013, saying that he "and Eddie will always have a great friendship."

+In 2023, Joshua joined the investment group of the Alpine racing team of Formula One.